josh-collinsworth/joco-sveltekit/src/lib/content/posts/antiquated-react.md

 Why do we have this obsession with ecosystem size?

 Sure, we want to be certain this framework won't just vanish on us, or stop being maintained in a few years.
-That's perfectly reasonable.
+That's perfectly valid.
 And yes, we wouldn't bet the farm on something _too_ new or unproven.
 But [Vue](https://vuejs.org), [Svelte](https://svelte.dev), [Preact](https://preactjs.com), [Solid](https://www.solidjs.com/), [Astro](https://astro.build/), and others are all _far_ past that point, well-supported and well-maintained.
 So it clearly isn't just that.

 So what _is_ the sticking point?
 I have a theory: